utap2/utap2/docs/rst/installation.rst

 requirments:

    1. Gmail Account:

       You need a Gmail account to sign in to Google Cloud Console.

    2. Active Project on Google Cloud:

       You should have an active project on Google Cloud with an associated billing account.
       To create a project on Google Cloud, you can refer to the official documentation at: https://cloud.google.com/free?_ga=2.113028676.-1500123117.1693913602&hl=en.

    3. Quotas on Google Cloud Project:

       Ensure that your Google Cloud project has the following default quotas:

          -At least 32 CPUs (across all regions).

          -At least 8 N2 CPUs for the region us-central1.

    These are the default quotas, and it's recommended to request more quotas for better performance.
+   If using more than the default quotas, adjust MAX_CPU and MAX memory optional parameters accordingly.
-You can find information on how to request additional quotas in the Google Cloud documentation on Quotas at: https://cloud.google.com/docs/quotas#docs .
+   You can find information on how to request additional quotas in the Google Cloud documentation on Quotas at: https://cloud.google.com/docs/quotas#docs.